 Öresund’s dividend history:

-Öresund has in many years chosen to spin-off several of their holdings.
-This way they maintain their cash position, while the owners can choose themselves if they want to keep or sell their shares in the companies spun-off.
-Below is a summary of the payments, redemptions and spin-offs since 2007:
+Öresund has for many years, chosen to spin off several of its holdings.
+This way, they maintain their cash position, while the owners can choose if they want to keep or sell their shares in the company’s spun-off.
+Below is a summary of the payments, redemptions, and spin-offs since 2007: